wyne-ybanez/SneakrHead/README.md

 - [Python](https://www.python.org/)
     - Python was used to create and run the back-end logic of the website.
-    - Python modules used (as stated in requirements.txt):
+    - Python modules used (as stated in requirements.txt)
-        -

 - [Django](https://www.djangoproject.com/)
     - Django was the web framework used for rapid development, security and scalability.